Overcoming the Three Big Barriers to MedTech Marketing Success

 Imagine this scenario: a new social media platform emerges, and you recognize it as a powerful tool to help Sales connect with their target audience.
 You suggest it to the VP of Sales.
 An executive without digital expertise will likely shut the idea down because they don’t see a direct, immediate pathway to revenue.

 Take Twitter (now X) as an example.
-Around 2018, it gained massive popularity within the medical community.
+Around 2018, it gained popularity within the medical community.
 It provided a window into the daily lives, pain points, and needs of HCPs.
-Companies that recognized this trend early gained a massive advantage by establishing thought leadership and engaging with their audience 24/7.
+Companies that recognized this trend early had an advantage by establishing thought leadership and engaging with their audience 24/7.

 Today, advertising on X is a standard part of the digital plan for many MedTech brands.
 But those who failed to act early missed out on years of building critical relationships.